timescale/docs/getting-started/query-data.md

 ---
 title: Query your data
-excerpt: Query your TimescaleDB data with the full power of SQL
+excerpt: Query your Timescale data with the full power of SQL
 products: [cloud, mst, self_hosted]
 keywords: [queries]
 ---

 # Query your data

-With TimescaleDB, there's no need to learn a custom query language, because TimescaleDB supports full SQL.
-You can use your SQL knowledge along with the rich ecosystem of PostgreSQL tools, and add the extra features and performance of TimescaleDB.
+With Timescale, there's no need to learn a custom query language, because Timescale supports full SQL.
+You can use your SQL knowledge along with the rich ecosystem of PostgreSQL tools, and add the extra features and performance of Timescale.

-Here are some query examples so you can get familiar with using SQL alongside popular TimescaleDB functions.
+Here are some query examples so you can get familiar with using SQL alongside popular Timescale functions.

 ## Basic SQL queries